San Diego State University Research Foundation.

 Note: Benefits of the cannabis version of eCheckup have not yet been evaluated.

 Benefits of the program have not been evaluated in an Australian sample.
-Benefits of the program in US high-school samples have been demonstrated in three studies:
+Benefits of the program in US high-school samples have been demonstrated in four studies:

 Doumas, D. M., Esp, S., Johnson, J., Trull, R., Shearer, K. (2017).
 The eCHECKUP TO GO for High School: Impact on risk factors and protective behavioral strategies for alcohol use.
 Addictive Behaviors, 64, 93-100.